DmitryGaravsky/AutoClosingMessageBox/README.md

     }

-You can also use the Factory API to get full control on MessageBox showing:
+You can also use the `AutoClosingMessageBoxFactory` method to get full control on MessageBox showing:

     var toBeOrNotToBeQuestion = AutoClosingMessageBox.Factory(
             showMethod: (caption, buttons) =>